Joyyy821/Joyyy821.github.io/_projects/2_project.md

 * Probabilistic roadmap (PRM) path planning
 * Rapidly exploring random tree (RRT)

 GitHub repo [here](https://github.com/Joyyy821/motion-planning-zoo) (Note: the project repo is **NOT permently public**.
-It could be set to **private** as required by the course instructor.
+It could be set to **private** as required for academic intergrity.
 This page demostrates some main results from my project.)

 ## Shortest Path